FAU-LAP/NOMAD-CAMELS/README.md

 # Changelog

 ### 1.5.2
+Features:
+- now showing the changelog after an update

 Changes:
 - the log-window now has a maximum number of lines (default for the moment at 10000)
 - menu of steps renamed from "Additional" to "Advanced"